Automating API Documentation With AI and LLM-based Code Understanding

 Final Thoughts

 I used to dread writing extensive documentation, especially for big, ever-evolving endpoints.
 But after seeing how LLM-powered tools handle the grunt work, I’m far less stressed about it.
 With a good foundation in place, you can quickly check for accuracy, add any missing context, and publish.
+That’s the realistic promise of AI-generated documentation: not a finished product, but a solid first draft every time your code changes.
 The result?
 Current, reliable docs without sinking hours into manual updates.

 Of course, no AI solution is plug-and-play perfection.
 You’ll still need to do your due diligence and make sure everything’s correct.
 Yet, if you approach AI-driven documentation as a helper—rather than a total replacement—it can significantly reduce the gap between your code’s state and your docs.
 And personally, I’m all for anything that helps me spend more time coding and less time scolding myself for forgetting to update another docstring.